celo-org/react-celo/development.md

 yarn dev;
 ```

-A hot reloading server should come up on localhost:3000, it's the exact same as what's at react-celo-c-labs.vercel.app.
+A hot reloading server should come up on localhost:3000, it's the exact same as what's at react-celo-canary.vercel.app.

 Alternatively, you can individually run `react-celo` and the `example` app in parallel.